bnb-chain/greenfield-cmd/README.md

 ```

-The following command can be used to obtain help information for classified commands.
-For example, you can use "gnfd-cmd storage -h" to obtain the subcommand infos under the storage command.
+The following command can be used to obtain help information for commands.
+For example, you can use "gnfd-cmd object -h" to obtain the subcommand infos under the object command.
 ```
-gnfd-cmd [category-name] -h
+gnfd-cmd [command-name] -h
 ```

 The following command can be used to obtain help information for subcommands.
-For example, you can use "gnfd-cmd storage make-bucket -h" to obtain the help info of "make-bucket".
+For example, you can use "gnfd-cmd object update -h" to obtain the help info to update object.
 ```
-gnfd-cmd [category-name][command-name] -h
+gnfd-cmd [command-name][subcommand-name] -h
 ```

 ### Precautions

 1. The user need to use "create-keystore" command to generate a keystore file first.
 The content of the keystore is the encrypted private key information,